-Mortality: Resident individuals may die from a fixed baseline annual mortality and a spatial mortality using a Bernoulli trial.
-Mortality rate for all residents is equal to 0.1 (Table B1) for the fixed baseline mortality.
-We did not simulate an effect of senescence but we set an age maximum (20 years; Stahl & Vandel, 1998; Breitenmoser-Würsten, Vandel, et al., 2007; von Arx et al., 2017) and all individuals reaching this age die.
-Resident individuals may also die from spatial mortality, the mortality rate for female residents is the mean collision probability of the cells inside of their territory (road mortality territory).
-For male residents, spatial mortality rate is the mean road mortality territory of all his paired females.
+Mortality: Resident individuals may die from a fixed baseline annual mortality (Table B.1) and a spatial mortality using a Bernoulli trial.
+We did not simulate an effect of senescence but we set an age maximum (20 years; Stahl & Vandel, 1998; Breitenmoser-Würsten, Vandel, et al., 2007; von Arx et al., 2017) and all individuals reaching this age die from a non-collision source (i.e., old lynx mortality is not included in the collision mortality).
+Resident individuals may also die from spatial mortality, the mortality rate for female residents is the mean collision probability of the cells inside of their territory (road mortality territory) multiplied by a correction factor (Table B.1).
+For male residents, spatial mortality rate is the mean road mortality territory of all his paired females multiplied by the same correction factor (Table B.1).

 When a resident female dies, her territory disappears (i.e., her id is removed from the individual territory study area variable) and the local male resident loses one female.
-If this male did not have other females, he becomes disperser again to look for new available female resident as male home ranges are adjusted to mate availability (Breitenmoser-Würsten, Zimmermann, et al., 2007).
+If this male did not have other females, he becomes disperser again to look for new available female resident as male home ranges are adjusted to mate availability (Breitenmoser-Würsten, Zimmermann, et al., 2007b).
 If the dead female had kittens during the year, they all die too.
 When a male resident dies, its paired females become available to reproduce with other males.